ruby-news/ruby-news.github.io/contribute.md

 ---

 <h3 id="4">Markdown Cheatsheet</h3>
-The articles that you upload should be a markdown, markdown files ends with .md or .markdown extension.
+The articles that you upload should be a markdown, markdown files end with .md or .markdown extension.

 Here's a cheatsheet of markdown from
 ##### Basic Syntax: